Platonic-Systems/generics-sop-examples/doc/edit.md

 (*`These`* type visually represented as a table)

 Every cell in this table is a unique type.
-To define this table in Haskell we could use type-level lists, specifically a type-level *list of lists*.
-The outer list represents the sum constructor, and the inner list represents the products.
-The *kind* of this table type would then be `[[Type]]`.
-Indeed [this](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#t:Code) is what generics-sop uses.
+To define this table in Haskell, we could use type-level lists; specifically, a type-level *list of lists*.
+The outer list represents the sum constructor, while the inner list represents the products.
+This table type *kind* would then be `[[Type]]`.
+Indeed, [this](https://hackage.haskell.org/package/generics-sop-0.5.1.2/docs/Generics-SOP.html#t:Code) is what generics-sop uses.
 We can define the table type for `These` in Haskell as follows:

 ```haskell
 type TheseTable a b =